9999years/daily-dles/README.md

 * [Pokedoku](https://pokedoku.com/): Fill out a 3x3 grid by guessing Pokémon that combine a type (like “grass”) and an attribute (like “middle evolution”)

+## Food

+* [Scrandle](https://scrandle.com/): Guess which stadium food is more popular based on a photo, location, and price.
+* [FoodGuessr](https://www.foodguessr.com/): Guess what country a food is from based on photos, ingredients, and the dish's recipe
+* [Costcodle](https://costcodle.com/): Guess the price of an item for sale at Costco

 ## Music

 * [Spotle](https://spotle.io/): Guess an artist based on their debut year,